Celebrating 200 years of Louis Vuitton

-The fashion house will mark Louis Vuitton's bicentennial birthday on Aug 4 with a series of initiatives throughout the rest of the year.
+The fashion house will mark Louis Vuitton's bicentennial birthday today with a series of initiatives throughout the rest of the year.

 These include a mobile game, store window displays across the world, a documentary on the life of Vuitton and a new high jewellery collection to commemorate his life in a pastiche of sparkling gemstones.